expo/expo/docs/pages/app-signing/local-credentials.md

 ## Using local credentials on builds triggered from CI

-Before you start working on setting up your CI job, make sure you have your `credentials.json` and `eas.json` files configured as described above.
+Before you start setting up your CI job, make sure you have your `credentials.json` and `eas.json` files configured [as described above](#credentialsjson).

 We are going to pass in `credentials.json` as a secret, and developers tend to provide CI jobs with secrets by using environment variables.
 One of the challenges with this approach is that the `credentials.json` file contains a JSON object and it might be difficult to escape it properly, so you could assign it to an environment variable.
 One possible solution to this problem is to convert the file to a base64-encoded string, set an environment variable to that value, and later decode it and restore the file on the CI.